Mekino05/alx-low_level_programming/0x02-functions_nested_loops/README.md

-write a function that prints the 9 times table, starting with 0. prototype; void times_table(void);
+write a function that adds two integers and returns the result. prototype; int add(int, int);
-format; see example